ricardohui/tailwind-css-helloworld/README.md

 # Project Setup
 Tips
-use node version of 12 to use `yarn` remove any globally installed `create-react-app`
+use node version of 12 to use `yarn`.
+Otherwise you would encounter `flatMap` error. remove any globally installed `create-react-app`

 try to use `yarn add` install of `npm install`